Deadpool (film): Cast

-Leslie Uggams portrays Blind Al, an elderly blind woman and Deadpool's roommate.
-Uggams said that Al has "been through British Intelligence, she's done all kinds of wild and crazy things ... she's old, but she's feisty."
-Uggams added that Al has a "love/hate" relationship with Deadpool.
-Karan Soni appears as Dopinder, a taxi driver who befriends Deadpool, and Jed Rees portrays a recruiter for Ajax.
-X-Men co-creator Stan Lee and Deadpool co-creator Rob Liefeld make cameo appearances as a strip club emcee and a patron of Weasel's bar, respectively.
+Additionally, X-Men co-creator Stan Lee and Deadpool co-creator Rob Liefeld make cameo appearances as a strip club emcee and a patron of Weasel's bar, respectively.
 Rob Hayter makes a cameo appearance as Bob, Agent of Hydra, a recurring character in the comics alongside Deadpool.
 The rights for Bob are owned by Marvel Studios.
-They did not give permission for him to be used in the film, so his comic history and connections to the Hydra organization are not referenced in the film.
+They did not permit him to be used in the film, so his comic history and connections to the Hydra organization are not referenced in the film.
 He is explained, instead, as a former special-forces operative like Wilson.
 Hugh Jackman, who portrayed Logan / Wolverine in the X-Men film series, was very supportive of Deadpool and it making fun of himself and his character.
 He is seen in the film on a People magazine Sexiest Man Alive cover.
-A scene featuring Nathan Fillion as a bathroom attendant was cut, but was featured in the deleted scenes of the home media release.
+A scene featuring Nathan Fillion as a bathroom attendant was cut, but was included in the deleted scenes of the home media release.
+Fillion would later voice Headpool in the 2024 sequel, Deadpool & Wolverine.